Phobos-developers/Phobos/README.md

 The Phobos project is an unofficial open-source community collaboration project to extend the Red Alert 2 Yuri's Revenge engine for modding and compatibility purposes.

+As a modification, the project complies with [EA C&C modding guidelines](https://www.ea.com/games/command-and-conquer/command-and-conquer-remastered/modding-faq); should there be conflict between the project's license and modding guidelines - the rules imposed by guidelines shall take precedence (for example, the project should not be commercial or used to make money).

 This project has no direct affiliation with Electronic Arts Inc. Command & Conquer, Command & Conquer Red Alert 2, Command & Conquer Yuri's Revenge are registered trademarks of Electronic Arts Inc. All Rights Reserved.